 Finally, constraint $\mathcal{C}_{2}$ becomes

-As we can see, if both $c_{1}$ and $c_{3}$ are independent of $\phi$, constraint $\mathcal{C}_{2}$ will not exist.
-The number of second-class constraints will be reduced by one, and the number of degrees of freedom will increase by 1/2.
-This is the linear-constraints branch of the 2DOF condition mentioned in the previous section, which is not the case we are interested in.
-Therefore, we assume that $c_{1}$ and $c_{3}$ cannot be independent of $\phi$ simultaneously.
-As a result, the coefficient $\alpha^{2}$ must be fixed to zero.
+As we can see, if both $c_{1}$ and $c_{3}$ are independent of $\phi$, constraint $\mathcal{C}_{2}$ will do not exist.
+The number of second-class constraints will be reduced by one, and the number of degrees of freedom will be increased by 1/2.
+This is the linear constraints branch of 2DOF condition we mentioned in the previous section, which is not the case we are interested in.
+Therefore we assume that $c_{1}$ and $c_{3}$ cannot be independent of $\phi$ simultaneously.
+As a result, the coefficient $\alpha^{2}$ has to be fixed to be zero.